“Kill them all”. How Russia is destroying Kharkiv, Ukraine’s second largest city

 1 March.
 Massive attacks on infrastructure, homes, and citizens

 Rocket artillery keeps demolishing Kharkiv.
 A massive explosion takes place at the Kharkiv City Administration building.
+The 21-years-old volunteer and student of the Taras Shevchenko National University of Kyiv Yulia Zdanovska became one of the victims of this terrible tragedy.

 Russian jets purposefully bomb electrical power plants and water pumps, leaving entire districts without light and water.
 Artillery smashes apartment buildings, a dormitory of the Kharkiv Aviation University, the Opera Theater, and the Philharmonic Music Hall.